theshloksschauhan/ELEVATR.AI/README.md

-🤖 AI Career Guidance Agent
+🤖 ELEVATR.AI is an AI Career Guidance Agent
 An intelligent career assistant built with FastAPI, LangChain, and OpenAI GPT-4 that helps students discover:

 🔍 Suitable career paths based on interests